hpmomocha/AndroidRoomDatabase/README.md

 # AndroidRoomDatabase #Kotlin #Kotlin Coroutines
-Android Room Database With Multiple Tables Which have One-to-One Relationships, One-to-N Relationships and N-to-M Relationships
+Android Room Database With Multiple Tables Which have One-to-One Relationships, One-to-N Relationships and N-to-M Relationships.